Stephen Curry, guard for the Golden State Warriors NBA team and two time league MVP, is actually a bit of a watch collector.

 Featuring a 40mm wide case crafted from a single block of a corrosive-resistant 904L steel, and a turning bezel made from Cerachom (a type of ceramic) which makes it extremely resistant to scratching, fading and corrosion.
 The movement is controlled by the in-house Rolex Calibre 3130.
 An important visual and functional feature is the winding crown, which closes much like a submarine latch.

-The Aquaracer comes in both chronograph (three-counter calibre 16 movement) and automatic (Calibre 5) models.
+The Aquaracer uses a rubber strap and comes in both chronograph (three-counter calibre 16) and automatic (Calibre 5) models.
 The chronograph models are generally around $1,000 more than the automatic models.
-Both models are quality, durable dive watches.
+Both models are quality, durable diving watches.

-This watch definitely makes a statement, and whilst it may not have the same branding appeal as a Rolex or Omega, it is definitely one to look out for if you prefer slightly larger watches that won’t weigh you down.
-We’ve seen some good deals on these watches too, so don’t be afraid to shop around.
+This watch definitely makes a statement, and whilst it may not have the same branding appeal as a Rolex or Omega, it is definitely a great piece of diving gear if you prefer slightly larger timepieces that won’t weigh you down.
+We’ve seen some good deals on these men’s models too, so don’t be afraid to shop around.

 When it comes to Ernest Hemingway, the average person will only see him as the writer of, “The Old Man and The Sea”.
 However, he was an incredibly complex person that traveled all around the world, went to parties, was an amateur boxer, and an alcohol connoisseur.

-While this was the most common watch that Hemingway wore, he was also had several interesting pocket watches.
+While he was most commonly seen wearing his Rolexes, he also had several interesting pocket watches.
 This seems even more incredibly fitting for Hemingway, the cigar smoking, rum sipping, bull fighter.
 Nothing says, “intellectual writer”, like the Hamilton pocket watch that he was given by Ava Gardner for his 55th birthday.
 Obviously, there is no need to constantly check the time if you are in the depths of writing for the first half of the day and chasing experiences in the evening.
 That is why a classy old pocket watch would be perfect.

 There are so many different things about Hemingway that you could dissect and try to understand.
 The complications are what made his work great, but also lead to his unfortunate end and his misery.
 One thing that he could count on was his steady Rolex Oyster Perpetual, but even that could not calm the tides for this old man and his internal sea.